H.S. GIRLS BASKETBALL: Foxboro girls pull rank on No. 1 Walpole to gain Div. 2 state final

 Foxboro won its 19th straight to earn a spot in the MIAA Division 2 state championship game against sixth-seeded Dracut at the Lowell Tsongas Center, with the date and time to be determined.

-In posting its 23rd win of the season, Foxboro has now limited 15 foes to 40 points or less, with opponents averaging just 37 points.
+In posting its 23rd win of the season, Foxboro has now limited 15 foes to 40 points or fewer, with opponents averaging just 37 points.

 “It’s all about team effort, it all begins in practice, the work ethic that these girls have,” Foxboro coach Lisa Downs said of the determination of the Warriors at both ends of the floor.